Vexmage/HeroBase/README.md

         The character sheet should automatically generate certain values that are the outcome of mathematical calculations based on the input data.

     Project Name and Program:
-        The project is named "HeroBase," and the front-end program is called "CharacterForge" or "CharForge."
+        The project is named "HeroBase," and the front-end program is called "HeroBase" and uses a subprogram called "CharForge" to generate and fill out character sheets.

     Technologies and Implementation:
         The project will be built using C# and ASP.NET.